telefonicaid/iotagent-node-lib/README.md

 * 500 SERVER ERROR if there was any error not contemplated above.

 #### DELETE /iot/agents/:agentName/services
-Removes a device group configuration from the DB, specified by the service and subservice headers.
+Removes a device group configuration from the DB, specified by the `resource` and `apikey` query parameters.

 Returns:
 * 200 OK if successful.